-Every decision you make — including whether or not to pursue an MBA — is driven by the pursuit of pleasure or the avoidance of pain.
-Happiness, a subjective concept, has many definitions; here we view it as a state of experiencing prolonged feelings of pleasure.
+Every decision you make — including whether to pursue a Master of Business Administration (MBA) — is driven by the pursuit of pleasure or the avoidance of pain.
+Happiness, a subjective concept, has many definitions; here we view it as a state of experiencing prolonged feelings of pleasure, satisfaction and fulfillment.

 Unlike short-term gratification, lasting happiness depends on finding sustainable sources in work and personal life.
 Happiness at work is especially important for career-minded people who spend long hours on the job.

-In a 2017 survey by the American Psychological Association, 61% of respondents identified work as their top source of anxiety, so finding happiness there can prove elusive.
+In the 2023 Work in America Survey from the American Psychological Association, 77% of respondents identified feeling work-related stress during the previous month.
+Further, 57% of those surveyed reported the kinds of stress that can be associated with burnout at work.
+Clearly, finding happiness on the job can prove elusive.
 Is it inevitable that work is not a happy experience, or do pathways exist that most people can take with reliable positive results?
-Indeed there are steps to becoming happier at work:
+Indeed, there are steps to becoming happier at work:

-- Choose a career that fits you.
 Many people find themselves in careers seemingly due to happenstance rather than by exploring their interests and rallying their talents.
-If one chance turn has led to another and another and to dreary consequences, take stock in where you are.
-You may need to reevaluate whether you are in the right work, or if you should find something new.
+If one chance turn has led to another, resulting in an unsatisfying work environment, take stock in where you are.
+You may need to reevaluate whether you are in the right work or if you should find something new.
 People who are passionate about what they do for a living approach their daily work, even the tedious aspects, in a better frame of mind.

-- Get invested in the outcome.
 Take charge of your professional growth by seeking opportunities to stretch your skills.
 Work with someone in your industry who has experience in developing a career plan with definable milestones, then go for it.
 Look for assignments that will drive you toward your goals.
-Be assertive about doing all you can to match personal objectives with those of the organization, and be proactive when meeting with your boss to add meaningful tasks.
+Be assertive about doing all you can to match personal objectives with those of the organization and be proactive when meeting with your boss to add meaningful tasks.
+Graduate-level study can also take your skills to the next level, helping you become the type of in-demand employee that employers work hard to retain.

-- Build positive work relationships.
 High-quality relationships in any context, personal or professional, correlate to happy experiences.
 People who craft rewarding relationships in the professional arena derive a greater sense of meaning from work and from collaborations with colleagues.
 Build diverse relationships — peer, mentor-mentee, boss-subordinate — for in each you will play a different role and develop different skills that will enrich you.
-For example, as a mentor you will nurture someone else’s talents, so you can enjoy that person's professional growth.
-As a peer you may enjoy collaborating on projects or achieving shared wins.
+For example, as a mentor you will nurture someone else’s talents, so you can enjoy that person’s professional growth.
+As a peer, you may enjoy collaborating on projects or achieving shared wins.

 Each of these steps will push you toward career positivity and away from negativity.
-You will focus on building a solid foundation of sustainable happiness while continually reaching for more opportunity, more challenge, more fulfillment.
-Think of happiness not as a destination but a state of mind, and it will be less likely to elude you as it has so many others.
+Focus on building a solid foundation of sustainable happiness while continually reaching for more opportunity, more challenge and more fulfillment.
+Think of happiness not as a destination but as a state of mind, and it will be less likely to elude you as it has so many others.

-Learn more about UofSC Aiken's online MBA General program.
+Learn more about the University of South Carolina Aiken online MBA General program.